-◆ Continuing Education

-to provide students and constituencies who are not directly served by the college's arts and sciences and occupational and professional technologies divisions with learning opportunities.
+Continuing Education to provide learners and constituencies who are not directly served by the College's arts and sciences and occupational and professional technologies divisions with learning opportunities.

-Developmental Education

-to provide the curriculum necessary to prepare students for college-level course work and the workplace.
+Developmental Education to provide the curriculum necessary to prepare learners for college-level course work and the workplace.